jkj/dotdot/README.txt

 different filesystem to the user you extracted this for, then you will need to use symbolic links, but if at all possible hard links are better.

+If you want to put private, personal customisations and variable settings the thing to do is to create a file called ${USER}.sh in your ${DOTHOME}.
+This is sourced before the common code so for example, this is the place to set the DOTDOT_AWS_PROD_ID variable to the account ID of your production account.
+This will cause any k8s context in that account to be coloured more prominently so you don't accidentally mess with the wrong cluster.

 Log out completely and log back in again.
 Enjoy.

 CREDITS